flood-io/element/packages/cli/README.md

 #### `--work-root`

-Specify a custom work root.
-(Default: a directory named after your test script, and at the same location)
+Specify a custom work root to save the test results.
+(Default: a directory named after your test script, under /tmp/element-results of your project folder)

 #### `--test-data-root`